Yellowstone Wyoming

 HISTORY OF MANIFESTATIONS

-One of the newer additions, known as the West Wing, was inadvertently built over some unmarked graves.
-Oops!
+The Old Faithful Inn, WY (One of the newer additions, known as the West Wing, was inadvertently built over some unmarked graves.
+Oops!).

-Children or adults who die from accidents or illness like to stay in the place where they died or in a place that they knew, were comfortable and enjoyed being at while alive in this world.
+The spirits of children or adults who die from accidents or illness like to stay in the place where they died or in a place that they knew, were comfortable in and enjoyed being at while alive in this world.

-In 1927, A park ranger, Charles Phillips, accidentally ate poisonous hemlock, mistaking it for wild parsnip; a fatal mistake.
+Old Faithful Inn, WY (A lot of people of all ages drowned in boating, swimming accidents in Yellowstone Lake, while some had other mishaps.
+In 1927, a park ranger, Charles Phillips, accidentally ate poisonous hemlock, mistaking it for wild parsnip; a fatal mistake).

-If spirits bond with the land itself, they often decide to stay in any new buildings that are built on their land.
+If spirits bond with the land itself, they often decide to stay in any new buildings that are built on that land.

-A Fountain Hotel guest, L.R.
-Piper, a tourist on holiday from Ohio, stepped out to enjoy his after dinner cigar, and stumbled into a hot springs on the property.
+Old Faithful Inn, WY (A Fountain Hotel guest, L.R.
+Piper, a tourist on holiday from Ohio, stepped out once to enjoy his after dinner cigar, and stumbled into a hot springs on the property).

 Brides, or hopeful brides-to-be who are emotionally devastated and deeply disappointed for whatever reason, often are restless after they die, and are still in mourning over what they feel is a loss of or a profound betrayal from a loved one or beloved.

-Women who have been murdered by someone they thought loved them, often can’t get over this betrayal and remain restless in this world.
+The spirits of women who have been murdered by someone whom they thought loved them, often can’t get over this betrayal and remain restless in this world.

-People who have done financial, emotional or physical harm intentionally or unintentionally to their significant other or family member, sometimes try to find this person in this world after they die, trying to make amends.
+People who have done financial, emotional or physical harm intentionally or unintentionally to their significant other or family member, sometimes try to find this person in this world after they die, trying to make amends, out of shame or regret.

-Though her brutal killer husband was never seen again, as a spirit, he is paying the price for his evil deed on the other side of the spirit world, and has been grounded at the scene of his crime, to try to make amends.
+Old Faithful Inn, WY (The brutal bride killer was never seen again, but his spirit is paying the price for his evil deed on the other side, and has been grounded at the scene of his crime.
+He looks in vain for the spirit of his murdered bride but can’t find her to make amends, as they are on different planes of existence).

 MANIFESTATIONS